littlehorse-enterprises/lh-quickstart-python/README.md

 lhctl get wfRun <wf_run_id>
 ```

+If you would like to see it on the dashboard, refresh the `WfSpec` page and scroll down.
+You should see your ID under the `RUNNING` column.
+Please double-click on your `WfRun` id, and it will take you to the `WfRun` page.

 Note that the status is `RUNNING`!
 Why hasn't it completed?
 That's because we haven't yet started a worker which executes the `greet` tasks.
 Want to verify that?
 Let's search for all tasks in the queue which haven't been executed yet.
 You should see an entry whose `wfRunId` matches the Id from above:

 ```
 lhctl search taskRun --taskDefName greet --status TASK_SCHEDULED
 ```

+You can also see the `TaskRun` node on the workflow.
+It's highlighted, meaning that it's already running!

 ## Run Task Worker